-- Children should wait at the designated place for the bus. - After the driver has brought the bus to a complete stop, students should enter and leave the bus single file in a quiet and orderly manner. - All children riding the bus must wear a mask. - All children should take a seat immediately, fasten seat belts securely, and stay seated. - Rough play, loud talking, abusive language, or bothering others is not permitted.
-Heads, hands and arms are not to be outside the windows, nor should objects be thrown inside or outside the bus. - Children are not permitted to eat, drink, or chew gum on the bus. - Children should not open windows without the driver's permission, tamper with the safety devices on the bus, or destroy or deface any portion of the vehicle. - Failure to comply with any of the above rules on a consistent basis will result in the student being denied transportation and/or being removed from the YMCA Youth Development program.
+- Children should wait at the designated place for the bus. - After the driver has brought the bus to a complete stop, students should enter and leave the bus single file in a quiet and orderly manner. - All children should take a seat immediately, fasten seat belts securely, and stay seated. - Rough play, loud talking, abusive language, or bothering others is not permitted.
+Heads, hands, and arms are not to be outside the windows, nor should objects be thrown inside or outside the bus. - Children are not permitted to eat, drink, or chew gum on the bus. - Children should not open windows without the driver's permission, tamper with the safety devices on the bus, or destroy or deface any portion of the vehicle. - Failure to comply with any of the above rules on a consistent basis will result in the student being denied transportation and/or being removed from the YMCA Youth Development program.